lethargilistic/OpenYourMouth/Bacon/British/DefrostingBacon.md

 # Defrosting Bacon
 ## Getting bacon quicker

-There are two methods that seem to work for this task, but both carry the risk of partially cooking one's bacon.
-These methods are in no way guaranteed or scientifically tested; proceed with caution, or just leave you bacon in the fridge the night before.
+There are three methods that seem to work for this task, but both carry the risk of partially cooking one's bacon.
+These methods are in no way guaranteed or scientifically tested; proceed with caution, or just leave your bacon in the fridge the night before.

 ### The microwave method

-1. Is the bacon in packaging
+1. Is the bacon in packaging?
 	- (yes) Remove the packaging
 	- (no) Continue
 2. Place the bacon on a microwavable plate